Cudi7/Cudi7/README.md

 ### Hi there, I'm Roger Codina - better known as Cudi 👋

-## I'm a Web Developer (I think..), Father (that's 97% sure), Wellness Enthusiast, and even though I never play anything, a hardcore Gamer!!
+## I'm a 7/3 Full Stack Developer (70% Front 30% Back), Father (that's 97% sure), Wellness Enthusiast, Gym Rat, Reader, and even though I never play anything, a hardcore Gamer!!
 <br />

 - 🌱 I’m currently self-learning everything since June of 2020
 - 👯 I’m looking to collaborate with other developers to improve my skills
-- 🥅 2022 Goals: Land a developer related job with an awesome learning experience project
+- 🥅 2023 Goals: Land a developer related job with an awesome learning experience project
 - ⚡ Fun fact: I love to play guitar (not that funny though)

 <br />